openpaperwork/libpillowfight/README.md

 ## Python API

-The Python API can be compiled, installed and used without install the C library.
+The Python API can be compiled, installed and used without installing the C library.

 ### Installation